IcyApril/gobycontract/README.md

 Whilst this implementation allows for errors to "fail hard" in development and staging environments, it also can be configured in a report-only mode for production environments.

+This is an example of the following pattern: [A Pattern for Validating Design by Contract Assertions in Production (with Go and Sentry)](https://icyapril.com/go/programming/2019/03/25/a-pattern-for-validating-design-by-contract-in-Production-with-go-and-sentry.html)

 ## Environment Variables

 * `GOBYCONTRACT_DONTPANIC` when set to "true" will stop panicking when the ````Require```` or `````Ensure```` checks fail